abdulelahragih/MobileMarektNameFinder/README.md

 # Device Name Finder

-This microservice helps you find the user-friendly name of a device based on the device's model and brand name.
-It supports case-insensitive search and ensures that missing or empty fields are handled gracefully.
+This microservice helps you find the user-friendly name of Android devices based on the device's model and brand name.

 ## Setup